-- To obtain a printed version of the smartphone app user guide, please refer to information on the back page of this user guide or consult customer support. - - For assistance with pairing and using these products with your hearing aids, contact your hearing care professional or visit our support site. - If your Bluetooth® enabled Android smartphone does not stream directly to your hearing aids, you can use our ReSound Phone Clip+ for streaming capabilities
+- If you want a printed version of the user guide for the app, please go to our website (see the back page of this user guide) or consult customer support. - For assistance with pairing and using these products with your hearing aids, contact your hearing care professional or visit our support site. - If your Bluetooth® enabled Android mobile device does not stream directly to your hearing aids, you can use our ReSound Phone Clip+ for streaming capabilities and for handsfree conversations.